Abraham Arnold: Death and legacy

-He retired on March 25, 1901, and died several months later in Cold Spring-On-Hudson, New York, on November 3, 1901.
+He retired on March 25, 1901, and died several months later in Cold Spring-On-Hudson, New York, on November 23, 1901.
 His grave can be found in the Cemetery of Saint Philip's Church Garrison, New York.

+Arnold Hall at Fort Riley, Kansas, where he served as commandant of the Cavalry and Artillery School and the Army post, was named in his honor.